AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/account-management/display-dashboards-office.md

 zendesk_id: 360016729791
 ---

-For Magento BI users who are interested in displaying their dashboards and reports on screens throughout the office, there are a number of hardware options that can easily enable this setup.
+For MBI users who are interested in displaying their dashboards and reports on screens throughout the office, there are a number of hardware options that can easily enable this setup.

 Here is the list of things you will need for the option we recommend: